Do you ever have to rush to the bathroom after eating? Sometimes it can feel like food “goes right through you.” But does it really?

 The effects of this reflex can be mild, moderate, or severe.
 They can also vary from person to person.

-Some people experience this reflex more frequently and more intensely than others. has shown that certain digestive disorders, such as irritable bowel syndrome (IBS), speed up the movement of food through the colon after eating.
+Some people experience this reflex more frequently and more intensely than others.

-Certain foods and digestive disorders may trigger particularly strong or long-lasting effects of gastrocolic reflex.
+Certain foods and digestive disorders may trigger particularly strong or long lasting effects of gastrocolic reflex.
 These include:

 - celiac disease